fbpx

 Transforming Everyday Moments into Intentional Teaching Opportunities

-Tiny Nation educator, Angela Tiffen, has been working as a home-based educator in the Wellington region for 10 years.
+Tiny Nation educator, Angela Tiffen, has been working as a home-based educator for 10 years.
 Angela’s passion for planning, her dedication to delivering Te Whāriki – the early childhood education curriculum, and her focus on her own professional development, has brought Angela’s impressive work to the attention of Tiny Nation’s leadership team.

 Angela explains what drives her passion for planning and education, “I love taking everyday moments and turning them into intentional teaching moments.”